-All lights, from the lowliest household bulb to the most robust industrial power light are measured and labeled with a number of watts.
+All lights, from the household bulb to the most robust industrial power light, are measured and labeled with watts.

-As mentioned above, a watt is a measurement of power, which is a measure of the rate at which the light consumes electricity.
+As mentioned above, a watt is a measurement of power, measuring the rate at which the light consumes electricity.

 60-watt bulbs consume electricity at a rate of 60 watts, 120-watt bulbs at a rate of 120 watts, etc.

-Higher caliber lights are going to (obviously) necessitate more wattage to keep up their output, so where 60 watts is a standard for tungsten lights in homes or offices, anything from 500+ watts is used for film and video production, with the most common being 500-2000-watt tungsten lights.
+Sixty watts is a standard for tungsten lights in homes or offices, whereas anything from 500+ watts is used for film and video production, with the most common being 500-2000-watt tungsten lights.

-While not a term used for film or filmmaking, its relationship to watts makes it important to understand.
+While not a term used for film or filmmaking, its relationship to watts makes it essential to understand.
 Where watts measure power, kilowatt-hours measure energy.

-For example, 60 watts over the course of an hour gives you 0.06 kilowatt-hours used.
+For example, 60 watts over an hour gives you 0.06 kilowatt-hours used.
 Similarly, 120 watts over an hour would be 0.12 kilowatt-hours.

-Obviously, this usage increases greatly with strong tungsten lights, so those big film light 2000 watt fresnels are going to consume a lot of energy.
+This usage increases significantly with strong tungsten lights, so those big film lights with 2000-watt Fresnels will consume much energy.

-Kilowatt-hours are how the power company keeps track of your electricity consumption, and, as mentioned before, while not commonly tracked in filmmaking, it can be helpful in figuring out how much you might owe if the space you’re renting for your location requires you to cover the power costs of your lights.
+While not commonly tracked in filmmaking, it can help determine how much you might owe if the space you’re renting for your location requires you to cover the power costs of your lights.

-Since LEDs are so much more efficient in their wattage-consumption to light-output, simply using watts as a measurement for both tungsten and LED became inconsistent and difficult.
+Since LEDs are so much more efficient in their wattage consumption to light output, simply using watts to measure both tungsten and LED became inconsistent and complex.

 A 1K tungsten’s brightness will not be the same as a 1K LED’s.

-I mentioned this in my article on how many watts are needed for video production lighting of my comprehensive articles covering lighting for film, but I’ll repeat here:
+I mentioned in my article how many watts are needed for video production lighting, but here’s a quick reminder:

-Tungsten lights generally achieve 12-18 lumens per watt consumed, where LEDs vastly outdo that with 30-90 lumens per watt.
+Tungsten lights generally achieve 12-18 lumens per watt consumed, whereas LEDs vastly outdo that with 30-90 lumens per watt.

-So, back to our 1K tungsten vs 1K LED example, the 1K LED would be much brighter even though it’s consuming the same wattage.
+So, back to our 1K tungsten vs 1K LED example, the 1K LED would be much brighter despite consuming the same wattage.

-Remembering those numbers, or checking the lights you have for a lumens rating, can help you run some quick calculations to know just how much light output you’re putting out between all your lights.
+Remembering those numbers or checking your lights for a lumens rating can help you run some quick calculations to know how much light output you’re putting out between all your lights.

 This one might be tricky to wrap your head around.
 Unlike lumens, which are a measure of the light itself, lux are units of illumination.

-Lux is most commonly used in conjunction with lumens, and having a good light meter can help figure out the best ratio in order to expose your scene correctly in-camera.
+Lux is most commonly used in conjunction with lumens, and having a good light meter can help determine the best ratio to properly expose your scene in-camera.

-Keep in mind that distance is very important here.
+Keep in mind that distance is critical here.
 Just looking up online how many lumens equal how many lux will not necessarily reproduce accurately on your set.

-A subject standing 10 feet away from a light, which produces 50 lumens will not be lit as brightly as a subject standing only five feet away.
+A subject standing 10 feet away from a light producing 50 lumens will not be lit as brightly as a subject standing only five feet away.